das-orakel-von-maegdesprung/orakel/README.md

-Das Orakel von Mägdesprung
-A contemporary oracle rooted in ancient wisdom, myth, and industrial heritage.
+Das Orakel von Mägdesprung (The Oracle of Mägdesprung, Harz) A contemporary oracle rooted in ancient wisdom, myth and industrial heritage.

 🌿 What is it?
 Das Orakel von Mägdesprung is a large-scale, interactive landscape art installation located on the grounds of a former ironworks in Mägdesprung, in the Harz Mountains (Germany).
-Inspired by ancient local cult places and international places of wisdom, like Oracle of Delphi.
-Das Orakel von Mägdesprung invites visitors to ask meaningful personal questions and reflect deeply.
+Inspired by ancient local cult places and international places of wisdom, like the Oracle of Delphi, Das Orakel von Mägdesprung invites visitors to ask meaningful personal questions and reflect deeply.

-This modern oracle is neither esoteric nor religious—it’s a philosophical, participatory experience blending art, nature, history and mythology.
+This modern oracle is neither esoteric nor religious — it’s a philosophical, participatory experience blending art, nature, history and mythology.

 🌀 Structure
 The Oracle consists of two main areas: